redvypr/redvypr/README.md

 complex task to synchronize the data and create a usable dataset.

-Redvypr is a tool to help to work with digital sensors by providing a `python`_ based infrastructure allowing to add sensors, interconnect sensors, process and save the data gathered by the sensors.
+Redvypr is a tool to help to work with digital sensors by providing a [Python](https://www.python.org/) based infrastructure allowing to add sensors, interconnect sensors, process and save the data gathered by the sensors.
 Python is choosen as the language as it provides a rich infrastructure of packets to deal with digital data and its interfaces, i.e. using network devices, databases or serial connections.
-The extensive usage of threads and multiprocesses allows to work with data received from various sensors at different times and frequencies (asynchrone).
+The extensive usage of [queues](https://docs.python.org/3/library/queue.html), [threads](https://docs.python.org/3/library/threading.html) and [multiprocesses](https://docs.python.org/3/library/multiprocessing.html) allows to work with asynchronously received data from various sensors.

 Redvypr was designed with the following goals in mind:
 - Runs on small embedded systems